 A partially nontaxable exchange is an exchange in which you receive unlike property or money in addition to like property.
-The basis of the property you receive is the basis of the property you gave up, with the following adjustments.
+The basis of the property you receive is the same as the basis of the property you gave up, with the following adjustments.

-- Decrease the basis by the following items.
+- Decrease the basis by the following amounts.

 - a) Any money you receive.

-- Any loss you recognize on the exchange.
+- b) Any loss you recognize on the exchange.

-- 2) Increase the basis by the following items.
+- 2) Increase the basis by the following amounts.

-- a) Any additional costs you incur. - b) Any gain you recognize on the exchange.
+- a) Any additional costs you incur.

+- Any gain you recognize on the exchange.

-If the other party to the transaction assumes any of your liabilities, or if you transfer property subject to a liability, you will be treated as if you received money in the amount of the liability.
+If the other party to the exchange assumes your liabilities, treat the debt assumption as money you received in the exchange.